margarytaz/EDA-Project/README.md

 # 🎬 IMDb Top 1000 Movies (1920-2020) EDA

 This project presents a comprehensive analysis of a dataset featuring the top 1000 movies on the IMDb platform, spanning a century of cinematography from 1920 to 2020.
 This project explores key features like movies' gross revenue, director popularity, genre distribution, runtimes, and actor influence to answer **35 stakeholder questions**.
-The analyis uncovers valuable trends and insights about the film industry.
+The analysis uncovers valuable trends and insights about the film industry.

 **Original dataset:** [IMDb Movies dataset](dataset/imdb_top_1000.csv.xls)